Frequently Asked Questions

 • There are nine proposals up for a vote at the Workhorse Annual Meeting.

-• In order for us to complete the transaction with Motiv, we need Workhorse shareholders to approve all of the proposals in connection with the Meeting.
+• In order for us to complete the transaction with Motiv, and for our shareholders to participate in the potential upside of the combined company, we need Workhorse shareholders to approve all nine of the proposals in connection with the Meeting.

 Why is the Workhorse-Motiv transaction good for Workhorse shareholders?